vitaly-t/pg-promise/README.md

 ## Tasks

-A task represents a shared connection to be used within a callback function.
-The callback can be either a regular function or an ES6 generator.
+A [task] represents a shared connection to be used within a callback function:

-A transaction, for example, is just a special type of task, wrapped in `CONNECT->COMMIT/ROLLBACK`.

 ```js
 db.task(t => {